blackboard-innersource/gh-action-setup-artifactory/README.md

 ```

 Additional environment variables:

-- `ARTIFACTORY_NPM_SCOPES` adds a scope to the NPM/yarn1 credential setup.
-Set multiple scopes with: `"@scope1,@scope2"`
+`ARTIFACTORY_NPM_SCOPES` adds a scope to the NPM/yarn@v1 credential setup.
+Set multiple
-  - DO NOT USE for yarn2+ - both repository and scopes should be configured in project's .yarnrc.yml file
+scopes with: `"@scope1,@scope2"` This option is ignored everywhere except for in GitHub
+actions. **Generally, never use this variable!**

 ## Usage: Other